LINC 80: MULTIMEDIA OVERVIEW

 Special Facilities and/or Equipment

-B. When taught via the Internet: Students must have current email accounts and/or ongoing access to computers with email software, web browsing capability, and access to the World Wide Web.
+2. When taught via the internet: Students must have current email accounts and/or ongoing access to internet capable computers or tablets.

 Method(s) of Evaluation

-A. Creating the multimedia project using characteristics of quality defined by the class.
+Creating multimedia project using characteristics of quality defined by the class

-B. Writing an evaluation critique and reflection for their own and classmates' final projects, with emphasis on use of constructive comments and suggested improvements with respect to established characteristics of good multimedia design.
+Writing an evaluation critique and reflection for their own and classmates' final projects, with emphasis on use of constructive comments and suggested improvements with respect to established characteristics of good multimedia design

 Method(s) of Instruction